Next Course Starting April 7th. Sign Up!

 Another mom came to me and said, “That’s not what happened.
 He told her he did want to play, but she misheard him.”
 She went on, “Some of this is hard to watch, isn’t it?”

 When the coach reported the behavior problems back to the teacher, the boy who had been made to sit out during P.E. was then made to sit out during class.
-I told the teacher that the boy had been misunderstood.
+I told the teacher that the boy had been misunders1796427_10101170059463545_5552949665627946177_ntood.
 She told me she wasn’t there and didn’t know if that the boy might have changed his story when he realized he couldn’t play.

 It doesn’t matter whether he changed his story or not.
 Even if he had originally said he didn’t want to play, he wasn’t asked why he didn’t want to play.
 Children should be given a chance to explain.
 Maybe something was bothering him.
 Maybe he had a blister, who knows.
 When kids aren’t given a chance to explain, they simply learn to shut down.
 I saw this repeatedly, that day with the boy in P.E., and from the beginning of the year.